Last updated on March 30th, 2023

 - Season with salt and pepper to taste.

-- Spoon equal amounts of the egg mixture back into each of the hollow egg yolks.
+- Spoon equal amounts of the egg mixture back into each of the hollow egg whites.
 If you want to get fancy, you can even pipe the filling using a pastry bag or a plastic bag with a tip snipped off.

 Thank you!
 Have a nice week!